App Volumes architecture

 Application assignment and attach process - manager and agent communication

-App Volumes 4, version 2111 and later, allow for a user-initiated capability of App Volumes, allowing a user to reach out to the App Volumes Manager via the Agent, trigger the entitled Package to be assigned and launch the Application using the App Volumes App Link.
+App Volumes 4, version 2111 and later, allow for a user-initiated capability of App Volumes, allowing a user to reach out to the App Volumes Manager via the Agent, trigger the entitled Package to be assigned and Launch an App Volumes Application with an App Link.

 Horizon Published Apps on Demand

-App Volumes 4 in conjunction with Horizon 8 enables the capability to assign Horizon Published Apps on Demand.
+App Volumes in conjunction with Horizon 8 enables the capability to assign Horizon Published Apps on Demand.
 This combines the power of App Volumes along with Horizon Remote Desktop Services Host (RDSH) farms to simplify the delivery of published applications.
-Also, see RDSH Integration with Packages for more information on using App Volumes with Horizon Published Applications.
+Also, see Horizon integration for more information on using App Volumes with Horizon Published Applications.

 When a user requests a published application provided through Apps on Demand, App Volumes attaches the package containing the application, in real-time, to a suitable RDSH host in a Horizon Farm to deliver the application session to the user.